Simon de Vlieger: Life

-Willem van de Velde the younger was his pupil.
+Willem van de Velde the younger was a noted pupil of his.

 Work

-While he is mainly known for his marine paintings, he also painted beach scenes, landscapes and genre scenes.
+While mainly known for his marine paintings, de Vlieger also painted beach scenes, landscapes, and genre scenes.
 In addition to painting, he designed tapestries, etchings, stained glass windows for the Nieuwe Kerk in Amsterdam, and the organ shutters for the St. Laurenskerk in Rotterdam.
 De Vlieger signed his work with the letters "S.D.VL.F.", "Simon de Vlieger fecit".